Success is simple, failure is complex.

 Revisiting the Triple Package one last time will add clarity as to how intellectuals get lost in the illusion of P-B. Belief in one’s exceptionality is an expression or reaction of an insecure false self betraying an underlying sense of inferiority.
 Hence, the first trait of successful people is nothing more than a false-self (egoic) reaction having nothing to do with true success.
 The inevitable result is the creation of suffering.

 Impulse control?
 Bingo!
 Many of us know that trait as the ability to choose response over reaction.
 Those who have poor impulse control choose one marshmallow and get immediate gratification and a life of suffering.
 Those who can defer acting on their craving for sugar can get two marshmallows later as shown in the now famous study, lead t0 a satisfying life and enable us to transcend all suffering.
 Let us clarify.
 By deferring craving, we mean not reacting, we mean not wanting life to be different than it is.
-True impulse control is the ability to respond, to embrace what is.
+True impulse control is the ability to respond, to embrace what is—a foundational principle of Simple Reality.

 As the authors conceived it, delayed gratification is not a behavioral trait of those who are successful.
-Whether we obtain one or two marshmallows in life, the sugar laden reward (plenty, pleasure and power) will be unsatisfying, it will create suffering.
+But the truth is, whether we obtain one or two marshmallows in life, the sugar laden reward (plenty, pleasure and power) will be unsatisfying, it will create suffering.
 Pleasure, the gratification of craving, is suffering not success.
 “Scientific” studies tend to reveal only illusions not the truth about human behavior.
 We all are capable through our natural intuitive insights to understand and experience where we are, who we are and why we are here.
 For this we don’t need our intellect or degrees from Yale.

 Professors at Yale and a few other individuals enamored of their intellects look at what they think is reality then complete their studies, interviews and focus groups and impose “traits” on the information harvested and project these traits and explanations on human behavior.
 They publish their papers and books, which they must do to “succeed” in academia (publish or perish), get them reviewed in The New York Times and then fade into obscurity.
 Their fabricated knowledge also vanishes mirage-like because it didn’t exist anywhere but in the ether of the fabricated story most of us take for reality; one gigantic fraud.